 A ricer will yield fluffier, less gluey, mashed potatoes.

-3 Mix in cream cheese and yogurt.
-In a large upright mixer (or if you have strong arms, you can do this by hand), add the riced or roughly mashed potatoes into the mixer bowl, along with 2 Tbsp of butter, the softened cream cheese, and the yogurt.
+3 Mix in cream cheese and yogurt: In a large upright mixer (or if you have strong arms, you can do this by hand), add the riced or roughly mashed potatoes into the mixer bowl, along with 2 tablespoons of butter, the softened cream cheese, and the yogurt.

 Mix on low to start, then increase the speed to medium and mix just until everything is well incorporated.
 (Don't overmix!)

 Stir in the minced rosemary, the salt and pepper.
 Taste and add more salt and pepper if needed.

 4 Place in casserole dish: Butter generously the inside of a 2-quart casserole dish.
 Add the mashed potatoes, and spread out in an even layer.
 Dot with the remaining 1 Tbsp butter.

 At this point, you've done the make-ahead part of the recipe.
 You can cover with plastic wrap and chill until ready to bake.
 You can make up to 2 days ahead.
 (Or you can freeze for up to 2 weeks ahead; see headnotes for more detailed freezing and reheating instructions.)

 5 Bake: When ready to make, remove from refrigerator and let sit for an hour to come to room temperature.
 Bake at 350°F for 30 to 45 minutes, until the top is lightly browned.